MuTsunTsai/fen-tool/README.md

 # FEN-Tool

-This is a quick online tool for editing FEN (Forsyth-Edwards Notation) in Chess.
+This is a quick online tool for editing FEN (Forsyth-Edwards Notation) in chess, specifically designed with the needs of the chess puzzle community in mind.

+## How to use

+On the board on the right (or top in mobile) you can simply drag-and-drop piece from the template to arrange them.
+On the input boxes on the left (or bottom in mobile) you can manually input variations that are not available in the template.

 ## Notation